 The religious man is like the runaway slave.
 Perhaps the religion can put a safe distance between a man and sin.
 But it cannot rid him of it.
 It’s only a matter of time before sin will catch up to him.
 Therefore religion cannot redeem us.

 Religion teaches anyone can go to heaven if they are good.
-But being good is like the slave who wish to buy his freedom.
+But being good is like the slave who wishes to buy his freedom.
 He can only wish because he doesn’t have money to do so.
-Likewise the price of redemption is so high, acts of righteousness are not enough.
+Likewise, the price of redemption is so high, acts of righteousness are not enough.
 Therefore good works can’t redeem us either.

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 (John 3:16-18 – NIV)

 For you were bought at a price.
 Therefore glorify God with your body.
 (1 Corinthians 6:20 – NET)

 In the ancient world slaves were a very expensive property.
 Hence anyone who wished to set a slave free paid a hefty price to the slave’s rightful owner thus carrying out the act of redemption.
 Sometimes the price paid was a lot more than the slave was worth.

 Likewise, freedom from sin also requires an enormous price.
 The Bible calls it the blood of a sinless person.
 But nobody is sinless except Christ.
 Hence he suffered and died on a cross-carrying out the act of redemption needed for our freedom.
 Therefore redemption is found in nothing but Christ only.